2022 Pac-12 Football Championship Game

 The 2022 Pac-12 Football Championship Game was a college football game played on December 2, 2022, at Allegiant Stadium in the Las Vegas-area community of Paradise, Nevada.
 It was the 12th edition of the Pac-12 Football Championship Game, and determined the champion of the Pac-12 Conference for the 2022 season.
 The game began at 5:00 p.m.
 PST and aired on Fox.
 The contest featured the USC Trojans, the team with the best conference record, and the Utah Utes, the team with the second best conference record.
 Sponsored by gas station chain 76, the game will officially be known as the 2022 Pac-12 Football Championship Game presented by 76.

 This was the first Pac-12 Football Championship Game to not feature the champions of the North and South Division.
 The Pac-12 got rid of its divisions following the NCAA Division 1 Council's ruling that conferences could determine the teams participating in its championship game.
-Utah became the third team in the Conference Championship era to repeat at Pac 12 champions.
+Utah became the third team in the Conference Championship era to repeat as Pac 12 champions.

-Previous season

-The 2021 Pac-12 Championship Game featured Oregon against Utah.
-In the championship game, Utah was victorious by a score of 38-10, winning its first Pac-12 championship.